-Move the Multi-Function Control Lever up or down and the arrows on each side of the instrument cluster flash to show proper operation of the front and rear turn signal lights.
-You can signal a lane change by moving the lever partially up or down without moving beyond the detent.
+Move the Multi-Function Control Lever up or down to detent and the arrows on each side of the instrument cluster flash to show proper operation of the front and rear turn signal lights.
+You can signal a lane change by moving the lever partially up or down.

 If either light remains on and does not flash, or there is a very fast flash rate, check for a defective outside light bulb.
 If an indicator fails to light when the lever is moved, it would suggest that the fuse or indicator bulb is defective.